Articles About Life in Costa Rica

 You must first have been approved for Temporary Residency and once you have your cedula, you can get your drivers license.

-Now, make sure your license from where ever you are from, has not expired.
+To continue, now, make sure your license from where ever you are from, has not expired.
 In California, they will send you an extension if you call Sacramento DMV, and it is on a card that looks like a business card, with all the legal DMV stuff on it, and it is an extension for 1 year.

 So, I took all the copies of items that were needed to bring to Cosevi in La Uruca.
 You must go to the main office in La Uruca to get your first Costa Rica drivers license.